Retire Before Dad

 Front-loading is fine for an IRA or 401(k) without a match.
 But if your 401(k) has a match, you may miss out on it for the rest of the year.

-That’s why most plans with a match encourage you to contribute throughout the year by only matching a small amount each period. (* Readers chimed in to say this may not always be the case.
-This appears to be plan-specific.
-Some plans have a ‘true up’ contribution that pays out the match if a participant front-loads.
-Read more here.
-Thanks for the insight.)
+That’s why most plans with a match encourage you to contribute throughout the year by only matching a small amount each period.

 The employer match does not count against the 401(k) maximum contribution limit.

-Should you Max Out your 401(k) or 403(b) in 2021?
+Should you Max Out your 401(k) or 403(b)?

 My answer is yes with a few stipulations.

 For the you-only-live-once (YOLO) crowd who say you should live for today, spending all your paycheck isn’t what I’d call YOLO.
-Leave work for a while to do something fun.
+Leave work for a while to do something fun

 Once you’ve got the fun out of your system, start to focus on saving.